supreme-gg-gg/supreme-gg-gg.github.io/content/page/about.md

 {{< icon-wall >}}

-Visit [the projects page](/page/projects) to see how I have applied these skills in my past projects.
+View my projects and experiences to learn about how I have applied these skills in real-world projects.

 ## Contact